Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 					output_buffer<T, adf::extents<LEN_OUT_img_t> >& out);

-The kernel_imagepoints kernel is used to create an array(specific coordinate direction) which represents the part of investigation made by the specific emission of the Ultrasound Probe.
+The kernel_imagepoints kernel is used to create an array(specific coordinate direction), which represents the part of investigation made by the specific emission of the Ultrasound Probe.
-It is dependent on the investigation depth and the incremental investigation which we want to perform (based on our sampling frquency).
+It is dependent on the investigation depth and the incremental investigation that you want to perform (based on our sampling frquency).

 - **Template params**:
 	- `T`: type of the operation;